What is UDL?

 - UDL in Postsecondary Education: Reflections on Principles and Their Application (Rose et. al. 2006)

-How can I request a consultation or training session?
+How can I request a service?